Article I, Section 33 of the Texas Constitution ("Public Access to and Use of Public Beaches")

 (d) This section does not create a private right of enforcement.

-According to available legislative history, the purpose of this section was to elevate to constitutional status the core substance of the Texas Open Beaches Act.
+According to available legislative history, the purpose of this section is to elevate to constitutional status the core substance of the Texas Open Beaches Act.

 - Severance v.
 Patterson, 370 S.W.3d 705, 708-09 (Tex.
 2012) ("Oceanfront beaches change every day. . . .
 Under the common law, the State's right to submerged land, including the wet beach, is firmly established, regardless of the water's incursion onto previously dry land.
 In contrast, the State has provided no indication that the common law has given the State an easement that rolls or springs onto property never previously encumbered.
 There are policies that favor and disfavor the right the State claims, but the right cannot be found in the law.
 The law allows the State to prove an easement as would anyone else.")